 Our Board of Directors

-Josefina “Josie” Plaister, Vice President.
-Josie is a retired lawyer with a BA from Stanford University and a JD from UC Hastings.
-She has served on the board of directors for several not-for-profit organizations throughout her career.
-Josie became involved with Halleck Creek Ranch after her husband, Malcolm, began volunteering for the ranch in 2016.
-They both feel awed by the Halleck Creek Ranch community including the amazing riders, the sweet horses and the incredibly passionate staff and volunteers.
-Josie joined the Board in June of 2018.
+Josefina “Josie” Plaister, President.
+Josie is commercial legal counsel at Salesforce in San Francisco.
+She earned her JD from University of California College of the Law and a BA from Stanford University.
+She has worked with many not-for-profit organizations throughout her career, including the National Center for Youth Law and the Center for Young Women’s Development.
+Josie became involved with Halleck Creek after her husband, Malcolm, began volunteering at the ranch in 2016.
+They both feel awed by the Halleck Creek Ranch community, including the amazing riders, the sweet horses and the incredibly passionate and dedicated staff and volunteers.
+Josie has made West Marin her full-time home since 2012.
+Josie joined the Board in June of 2018, and became President in November 2022.

 Jean-Denis Ncho-Oguie, Treasurer.
 Jean-Denis (or “John”) grew up in Novato, CA, attended San Marin High School and University of California, Santa Barbara, graduating with a Bachelors Degree in Business Economics with an emphasis in Accounting.
 He is a licensed CPA and currently works for Deloitte & Touche LLP in San Francisco.
 Jean-Denis lives with his wife Alicia and their three young daughters, Elena, Emma, and Eve in Novato.
 At the age of 2, Elena was diagnosed on the Autism Spectrum, and in early 2016, the Ncho family found Halleck Creek Ranch.
 Elena now receives equine therapy every Saturday afternoon.
 The Ncho family has felt so blessed to find an organization as prestigious and inclusive as Halleck Creek Ranch.
 As such, in an effort to show their appreciation and to further contribute to the great organization that is Halleck Creek, Jean-Denis became an active Board Member in October of 2016.

 Selina Wajnowski, Secretary.
-Selina and her husband Greg moved back to California after living for 12 years in Asia, when their son Zachary was diagnosed with autism.
+Selina and her husband Greg moved back to California after living and working for 12 years in Asia when their son Zachary was diagnosed with autism.
 They soon heard about Halleck Creek from Zack’s occupational therapist, and Zack has enjoyed riding at the Ranch since 2001.
-“We are deeply appreciative of the program at Halleck Creek, the beautiful surroundings of the Ranch, and most of all the wonderfully inclusive and diverse community that defines and distinguishes Halleck Creek”.
-Selina joined the Board in February of 2010 and volunteers on Tuesdays on the facilities maintenance team.
+“We are deeply appreciative of the program at Halleck Creek, the beautiful surroundings of the Ranch, and most of all the wonderfully inclusive and diverse community that defines and distinguishes Halleck Creek Ranch”.
+Selina is a volunteer on the facilities team, sidewalks Zack during his Saturday rides, and joined the Board in February of 2010.

 A. J. Hennessy.
 A.J. began his philanthropic work by volunteering his time in local classrooms and at several charity events.
 He was introduced to Halleck Creek in 2013 after Dan Steadman asked him to judge their Annual Horse Show.
 He serves as a committee member for the Novato Community Hospital Golf Tournament, which raises money for the Novato Unified School District Partnership Program.
 A.J. has become an accomplished horseman and is a member of the Sonoma County Trailblazers, an organization based on horsemanship and cowboy camaraderie.
 A.J. holds a B.A. in Political Science from California State University, Chico and is currently a Vice President at Hennessy Funds, in Novato, CA. He resides in Petaluma, CA. A.J. joined the Board in October of 2016.